 If your accommodation is in a different part of the borough like Boerum Hill, you can get out Penn Station and walk a block towards Broadway and 34th Street (Herald Square by Macy's) to board subway line N, Q, R, F, or D towards Washington Square.

 Do not get confused, you do not need an Amtrack ticket (which are usually more expensive) to reach Penn Station from EWR as you would be using the NJ Transit Train.

 From La Guardia Airport use the "LGA Airport NYC Bus" at a rate of $15 per passenger and with departures every hour, this service takes you to Grand Central Terminal in Manhattan where you can take subway line 5 to Brooklyn.

 It is a fact most passengers arrive to JFK in an exhausted condition after a long flight.
 Many prefer a comfortable option and have a driver ready waiting for them at arrivals.
 These are the Private Transportation options.

 For passengers using their phones on roaming mode or the mobile network, apps like Lyft and Uber provide an almost immediate service with fares starting at $50.

 NYC Taxis picked up at the curb do not include taxes or gratuity on the fare so it will need to be added after the fare is calculated raising the final price to approximately $65.

 Prebooked through Mozio, a professional driver waits for you at the airport with a sign with your name on it.
-All inclusive service means no surprises at the end of your ride.
+An all inclusive car service from the airport means no surprises at the end of your ride.
 24/7 customer support available through phone and live chat mean you do not need to worry about last minute inconveniences.